 As you can see, I’m primarily positive when it comes to the Robot; however, there are a few downsides worth talking about for a moment.

-- Weak parts: There are a couple of weak points that many people will have to replace sooner or later.
-The filter screen is especially vulnerable.
-The rubber gasket could also wear out if you leave the basket inside the brew head for a while.
+- Fragile parts: Overall, the design from Cafelat is very sturdy, but there are a couple of vulnerable parts.
+The old filter screen design was especially fragile, but the new ones with the red rubber tip seem to have elimnated this problem.
+Also, the rubber gasket could potentially wear out if you leave the basket inside the brew head for a while.
 There’s a replacement for both of these parts in the box, however, and if you need additional parts, they are sold at very reasonable prices from Cafelat.